QubitPi/jersey-webservice-template/docs/docs/elide/clientapis/graphql-federation.md

 ### Implementing Federated Graphs

 Elide generates its GraphQL schema programatically and cannot be used to define federated entities.

-This will need to be done in another subgraph implementation using a different subgraph library
+This will need to be done in another subgraph implementation using a different subgraph library, for instance Spring GraphQL.

 #### Extending an Elide entity